 When it comes to eyeglasses, sunnies and the COVID-trendy blue-light variety, my preferred frame is tortoiseshell.
 The dark brown reads a little softer against my fair complexion than a black frame would.
-When it comes to another accessory I pay attention to — my nails — I found that my choice in polish is similar: When I think solid shades, the closest I get to black is a dark red, maybe a charcoal gray, and, if I'm going for nail art, my next manicure will likely be a high-gloss tortoiseshell print.
+When it comes to another accessory I pay attention to — my nails — I found that my choice in polish is similar: When I think solid shades, the closest I get to black is a dark red, maybe a charcoal grey, and, if I'm going for nail art, my next manicure will likely be a high-gloss tortoiseshell print.

 I've been subliminally influenced since early fall when I had a Zoom interview with actress Lana Condor.
 She sold me on Dashing Diva's new semi-cured gel strips — an innovative at-home alternative to a salon gel manicure — in a design called 'Cloud Amber,' which she described as a mismatched manicure that creates an "amber-and-turquoise tortoiseshell vibe."

 Shortly thereafter, I started seeing more and more tortoiseshell-and-teal manicures on Instagram.
 UK-based nail artist Imarni posted this video of her "Tortie foil" nails, which she created using a tortoiseshell foil nail wrap by The Gel Bottle Inc., juxtaposed with bright-teal polish on the non-tortoiseshell nails.

 Of course, the complete tortoiseshell manicure — all ten fingers showing the amber-spotted print — is a statement in and of itself.
 I was reminded of this when I came across a glossy hand-painted tortoiseshell manicure on Brazilian model Alessandra Ambrosio, and immediately saved it.
 Her nail artist, Queenie Nguyen, described the design as "a whole nail moment."